svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

 cd edge-ai-suites-instance2/metro-ai-suite/smart-traffic-intersection-agent/
 ```

-#### 2. Edit deployment config for Instance #2
+2. Edit the deployment configuration for instance #2:

 ```bash
 nano src/config/deployment_instance.json
 ```

-Following is a sample value for the Instance #2 deployment config:
+The following is a sample value for instance #2 deployment configuration:

 ```json
 {